A Survey on Multi-Task Learning: MTL Models

 The `when to share' issue is to make choices between single-task and multi-task models for a multi-task problem.
-Currently such decision is made by human experts and there are few learning approaches to study it.
-A simple computational solution is to formulated such decision as a model selection problem and then use model selection techniques, e.g., cross validation, to make decisions, but this solution is usually computational heavy and may require much more training data.
-Another solution is to use multi-task models which can degenerate to the single-task counterparts, for example, problem (\ref{equ_second_category_obj}) where the learning of different tasks can be decoupled when $\bm{\Sigma}$ becomes diagonal.
+Currently such decision is made by human experts and there are few works to study it.
+A simple solution is to formulate such decision as a model selection problem and then use model selection techniques, e.g., cross validation, to make decisions, but this solution is usually computational heavy and may require much more training data.
+An advanced solution we think is to use multi-task models which can degenerate to their single-task counterparts given some form of model parameters, for example, problem (\ref{equ_second_category_obj}) presented in Section \ref{sec:another_taxonomy} which can reduce to multiple single-task models with the learning of different tasks decoupled when a parameter $\bm{\Sigma}$ becomes diagonal.
 In this case, we can let the training data determine the form of $\bm{\Sigma}$ to make an implicit choice.

 `What to share' needs to determine the form through which knowledge sharing among all the tasks could occur.
 Usually, there are three forms for `what to share', including feature, instance and parameter.
 Feature-based MTL aims to learn common features among different tasks as a way to share knowledge.
-Instance-based MTL wants to identify useful data instances in a task for other tasks and then shares knowledge via the identified instances.
-Parameter-based MTL uses model parameters (e.g., coefficients in linear models) in a task to help learn model parameters in other tasks in some ways, for example, the regularization.
-Existing MTL studies mainly focus on feature-based and parameter-based methods and few works belong to the instance-based method.
+Instance-based MTL identifies useful data instances in a task for other tasks and then shares knowledge via the identified instances.
+Parameter-based MTL uses model parameters (e.g., coefficients in linear models or weights in deep models) in a task to help learn model parameters in other tasks in some ways, for example, the regularization.
+Existing MTL studies mainly focus on feature-based and parameter-based methods, and only a few works belong to the instance-based method.
 A representative instance-based method is the multi-task distribution matching method proposed in \cite{bbls08}, which first estimates density ratios between probabilities that each instance as well as its label belongs to both its own task and a mixture of all the tasks and then uses all the weighted training data from all the tasks based on the estimated density ratios to learn model parameters for each task.
 Since the studies on instance-based MTL are few, we mainly review feature-based and parameter-based MTL models.